The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 It should also be understood that it is not always possible to enforce a foreign court decision in the United States.
 But even when possible, the local court may significantly modify the original court order.

-If a young woman/man from Russia decides to connect her life with an American citizen, to have children in common with him, she/he must clearly understand that this is a “one-way ticket”.
-Not every parent will give his consent to the fact that in the event of a divorce, his child was taken away from him forever to another country.
+If a young woman/man from Russia decides to connect her life with an American citizen and have children with him/her, she/he must clearly understand that this is a “one way ticket”.
+Not every parent will give his consent to have his child taken away from him forever to another country in the event of a divorce.

 You may be interested in: top New York news, stories of our immigrants, and helpful tips about life in the Big Apple - read it all on ForumDaily New Y.

-Therefore, most likely, you will have to come to terms with this and stay in America, respecting the law, or taking the child away despite the objections of the second parent, which is fraught with trouble (but not always).
-Here you need to understand that if the American parent does not immediately take active legal action, then most likely everything will remain so, and the Russian parent will be able to stay “at home” with the child without negative consequences for themselves.
-But an American parent can go to court and Interpol with all the negative consequences that follow from this fact.
+Therefore, most likely, you will have to come to terms with this and stay to live in America, respecting the law, or take the child away despite the objections of the other parent, which is fraught with trouble (but not always).
+Here you need to understand that if the American parent does not immediately take active legal action, then, most likely, everything will remain the same, and the Russian parent will be able to stay “at home” with the child without negative consequences for themselves.
+But an American parent can go to court and Interpol with all the negative consequences arising from this fact.

 Therefore, there is only one recommendation - the decision to live abroad should be balanced with an understanding of the prospects and possible legal consequences.